SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

     Title of the hdf5 file (only important if file is created new)

+* ``overwrite``

+    If the file already exists it will be overwritten.
+Otherwise the trajectory will simply be added to the file and already existing trajectories are not deleted.

 * ``encoding``

     Encoding for unicode characters.
 The default ``'utf8'`` is highly recommended.